 There are (generally speaking) two categories of skin care formulation:

-• creating products that contain water, and
+• creating products that contain water

-• creating those that don’t.
+• creating those that don’t (anhydrous recipes)

 Skin care recipes that include water need preservatives added to the formula to delay rancidity.
 This requires a few extra supplies than listed below, such as pH strips and stick blenders.